Salt Efflorescence & its Effects on Damp Meters

 Avoiding False-Positive Tests

-Given its impact on moisture survey readings, the best way to avoid issues with salt efflorescence during a moisture survey is to accurately identify its location in a space or structure.
+Given its impact on moisture survey readings, the best way to avoid issues with efflorescence during a moisture survey is to accurately identify its location in a space or structure.

 A moisture survey should include careful visual inspection of external walls and interior masonry, paying particular attention to any signs of discoloration or other surface damage caused by moisture penetration.

-It’s also important to take into account factors such as the age of the building and local environmental conditions that may contribute to the presence of salt efflorescence.
+It’s also important to take into account factors such as the age of the building and local environmental conditions that may contribute to the presence of efflorescence.

-In areas where there is a high concentration of saline in the soil or atmosphere (think coastal communities), or where buildings are located near a body of water, there is an increased risk for salt efflorescence.
+In areas where there is a high concentration of saline in the soil or atmosphere (think coastal communities), or where buildings are located near a body of water, there is an increased risk for efflorescence.
 This should be taken into consideration when performing a survey.

 Beyond causing inaccurate damp meter readings at the point of contact, efflorescence resin left on a meter can spell other issues.
 Salt crystals on electrical contacts and components within the device can cause corrosion – damage that's irreversible.

-Material Breakdown: Inspecting for Salt Efflorescence
+Inspecting for Efflorescence Across Building Materials

 Identifying efflorescence on internal walls is a straightforward process and can easily be incorporated into an initial visual inspection of a space.

-• Salt efflorescence on plastering manifests itself as a white, powdery substance that accumulates on the surface of the material.
+• On plastering manifests itself as a white, powdery substance that accumulates on the surface of the material.
 It looks like an accumulation of fine salt particles that have crystallized over time due to the presence of moisture.
 The powdery substance is often found in high concentrations around windows and doors, where dampness has become trapped in the walls or where water vapor has been able to penetrate through cracks in the plaster.
-In more extreme cases, salt efflorescence can cause delamination, or it can cause areas of discoloration and staining on the surface of the plaster.

 Left untreated, it becomes particularly problematic in brickwork as the breakdown of salt crystals causes mortar to become weaker and more porous, leading to structural damage over time.
 The same goes for concrete.
 In addition, the presence of these salts can decrease brick's internal cohesion and adhesion properties, making it more prone to spalling (flaking off) or crumbling.